jeffbski/autoflow/README.md

  2. [Using Function Str DSL](#fstr)
  3. [Using pseudocode DSL](#pcode)
  4. [Using jquery-like chaining DSL](#chain)

+These live in the examples folder so they are ready to run.
+Also see test/module-use.test.js for more examples as well as the specific tests for the DSL you want to use.

 <a name="directAST"/>
 ### Example directly using AST